Opinion | China’s thuggery in the case of the ‘two Michaels’ shows its contempt for conventional diplomacy

 The Canadians were freed from Beijing’s harsh detention Friday, more than 1,000 days after they were arrested on cooked-up charges.
 Their arrest came nine days after the arrest of Meng Wanzhou, a top executive at Chinese tech giant Huawei Technologies, detained by Canada at Washington’s request on charges of lying to evade compliance with U.S. sanctions on Iran.
 The two Canadians, Michael Spavor, a business consultant, and Michael Kovrig, a former diplomat, were allowed to fly home shortly after the U.S. Justice Department dropped its attempt to extradite and prosecute Ms. Weng.
 She was permitted to fly back to China at the same time.

 China is too big and powerful to be dismissed as a rogue nation, but its thuggery in what Canadians called the case of “the two Michaels” suggests an indifference to established international practices.
-In retaliating for the legitimate arrest of one of its citizens — an exceptionally well connected one — by making hostages of two blameless Canadians, Beijing signaled its disdain for justice, an attitude in line with its scorn for human rights (vis-a-vis the Uyghurs, a Muslim minority group) and democracy (in Hong Kong and elsewhere).
+In retaliating for the legitimate arrest of one of its citizens — an exceptionally well-connected one — by making hostages of two blameless Canadians, Beijing signaled its disdain for justice, an attitude in line with its scorn for human rights (vis-a-vis the Uyghurs, a Muslim minority group) and democracy (in Hong Kong and elsewhere).

 In Beijing, officials falsely portrayed Ms. Meng’s arrest as an arbitrary act undertaken by the United States to strike at a powerful Chinese high-tech firm.
 By that logic, it sought to justify its retribution.
 In fact, no one was fooled by the false equivalence.